 Earn Your Carbohydrates

-To gain a healthy body composition and achieve fat loss, it’s an important habit to not only cut out processed and refined carbohydrates, but to control the total amount that you eat.
-The best rule of thumb is to eat carbohydrates based on the amount of activity you do.
+To gain a healthy body composition and achieve fat loss, it’s an important habit to not only cut out processed and refined carbohydrates, but to base the number you eat on your activity levels.
 Carbohydrates provide energy, and any additional grams of carbs ingested are stored for later use, either as glycogen in the muscles/liver, or as fat.

 Eat Plenty of Protein